axibase/atsd/administration/ssl-lets-encrypt.md

 The Certbot can be located on the same server where ATSD is running or on a remote server in a centralized PKI management environment.

 Before you start, determine the DNS name where ATSD is installed.
-For the purpose of examples below, lets assume the DNS name is `atsd.example.org`.
+For the purpose of examples below, assume the DNS name is `atsd.example.org`.

 ## Reference